 HeadshotbyMichaelOri_SQJPG SMALL.jpg

-Christine’s current project is on the pioneering jazz musician Sun Ra (now in production).
-Her feature directorial debut, Homegoings, a portrait of a Harlem funeral director, premiered at Documentary Fortnight at MoMA and was broadcast on PBS’s POV prior to its release on Criterion Channel.
-Other directing credits include: Lynching Postcards: ‘Token of a Great Day’ (Paramount+), which was nominated for a Peabody and won an NAACP Image Award; the Sundance selection Betye Saar: Taking Care of Business (New York Times Op-Docs); and Paint & Pitchfork (The New Yorker) about celebrated artists Amy Sherald and Kehinde Wiley.
+Christine’s feature directorial debut, Homegoings, a verité portrait of a Harlem funeral director, premiered at Documentary Fortnight at MoMA and was broadcast nationally on PBS/POV.
+Other directing credits include: Lynching Postcards: ‘Token of a Great Day’ (Paramount+), which was nominated for a Peabody and won an NAACP Image Award; Betye Saar: Taking Care of Business (New York Times Op-Docs); and Paint & Pitchfork (The New Yorker) about celebrated artists Amy Sherald and Kehinde Wiley.

 As an episodic director and producer for television, Christine has also collaborated on acclaimed non-fiction series such as The 1619 Project (Hulu), Amend: The Fight for America (Netflix) and Art in the Twenty-First Century (PBS), among others.
-She is a member of the Directors Guild of America and in 2024 was invited to join the Academy of Motion Picture Arts and Sciences.
+She is a member of the Academy of Motion Picture Arts and Sciences and the Directors Guild of America and serves on the board of the non-profit Art21.